tongphe/capistrano-rsync/README.md

 ```

 ### Precompile assets before deploy
-Capistrano::Rsync runs `rsync:stage` before rsyncing.
+Capistrano::Rsync runs `rsync:stage_done` before rsyncing.
 Hook to that like this:
 ```ruby
 task :precompile do
   Dir.chdir fetch(:rsync_stage) do